klaytn/klaytn-docs/docs/klaytn/design/storage/live-pruning.md

 Furthermore, the StateRoot is not be changed in a block since we still calculate origianl hash value from extended hash.
 In order to obtain the State Root value, the 7-byte Serial index added to ExtHash is removed, and the Hash is recalculated to obtain the same State Root value as before, making it backward compatible.

-For more information, see [https://medium.com/klaytn/strong-efficient-management-of-blockchain-data-capacity-with-statedb-live-pruning-strong-6aaa09b05f91].
+For more information, see this [medium blog](https://medium.com/klaytn/strong-efficient-management-of-blockchain-data-capacity-with-statedb-live-pruning-strong-6aaa09b05f91).

 StateDB Live Pruning deletes data 48 hours (default) after the information has changed, so features related to querying StateDB are not supported such as past accounts balance, contract execution on outdated blocks, etc. Please carefully consider the purpose of the node you are operating before deciding to activate the StateDB Live Pruning feature.